 1. Most harm arising from adult illicit drug use does not arise from the drug itself but arises from drug policy abuses – the drug laws and policies that do much more harm than good.

-2. Whereas chronic problematic drug use and/or addiction are largely caused by personal, social and political dislocation (Alexander 2008), and those struggling with drug centred lifestyles also have to endure considerable harm from drug policy abuse.
+2. Whereas chronic problematic drug use and/or addiction is largely caused by personal, social and political dislocation (Alexander 2008), and those struggling with drug centred lifestyles also endure considerable harm from drug policy abuse.

 “1.
 Has no idea of the strength of the drug – it could be so strong it could result in risk of overdose or death.

 2. Has no guarantee about the purity or indeed content of the drug – it could contaminated or even mixed with toxic ingredients that could cause serious harm even death.